Use These 175 Games to Inject Fun and Enthusiasm Into Your ESL Classroom and Watch Your Students Learn English 200% Faster!

 Teaching English Games

 P.S.
-I hope you'll take advantage of the special price of only $23 dollars because it will not last.
+I hope you'll take advantage of the special price of $19 dollars.

 P.P.S.
 Start feeling the joy of teaching right away with instant online access to the games, plus you can print the book off if you like.